-This page gives an overview of international bus services in Laos.
+This page provides an overview of international buses in Laos.

 There are several buses running between Laos and its neighbouring countries including Thailand, Cambodia, Vietnam and China.